mangs/bun-utils/documentation/buildUtils.md

 > **buildAndShowMetadata**(`buildConfiguration`): `Promise`\<`0` \| `1`\>

-Build code using `Bun.build` and a provided build configuration object.
+Build code using `Bun.build` and a provided build configuration object using Bun's `BuildConfig` types except the `outdir` field is required.

 #### Parameters